Virtual Accounting

 TCS was not levied on the whole amount but only on that part which was above ₹50 lakh.

-Thus, if a buyer had purchased goods worth ₹60 lakh, TCS was collected only on ₹10 lakh.
-This provision was a source of confusion very often because companies could not ascertain if the threshold was to be applied to invoices, payments, or GST-inclusive values.
-The law has now made it clear that TCS is a provision that gets activated upon the receipt of the value exceeding the ₹50 lakh limit.
+For example, if a buyer purchased goods worth ₹60 lakh, TCS was collected only on ₹10 lakh.
+This provision was a frequent source of confusion.
+Companies could not always ascertain if the threshold was to be applied to invoices, payments, or GST inclusive values.

 3. Nature of Transaction

 Even if both monetary thresholds were met, TCS applied only to the sale of goods, not services.
-This distinction was important for businesses offering mixed supply (goods + services), where only the goods component was considered for TCS calculation.
+This distinction was important for businesses offering mixed supply (goods plus services), where only the goods component was considered for TCS calculation.

 There were also several categories where TCS did not apply, including: